 A combination of both coenzyme Q10-rich foods and a good-quality daily supplement is probably the best course of action.
 It is best to consume alongside foods that contain some fat.

-WHC’s Ubiqor supplement provides biologically-active coenzyme Q10 in the ubiquinol form.
+WHC’s QuattroCardio provides biologically-active coenzyme Q10 in the ubiquinol form.
 Ubiquinol is the form into which coenzyme Q10 is converted by our bodies, and is far superior to the commonly-available ubiquinone you’ll find in many supplements.

 The supplement’s ubiquinol is uniquely fermented from yeast and bio-identical to the CoQ10 produced within the body.
 As a consequence, it is free of the impurities typical of synthetically-processed CoQ10.

-Ubiqor is also provided in softgel form, making it more bioavailable than dry gelatin capsules containing a powdered nutrient.
-100g of ubiquinol is provided per capsule, and though one capsule per day might be enough for some people, others may be required to initially take two or even three per day.
+QuattroCardio is also provided in softgel form, making it more bioavailable than dry gelatin capsules containing a powdered nutrient.
+100g of ubiquinol is provided per serving.
+QuattroCardio combines CoQ10 with other heart-healthy nutrients such as vitamin D3, vitamin K2 and omega-3 fish oil.

 Although few side effects have been recorded, CoQ10 supplements can decrease the anticoagulant effects of blood thinning drugs such as warfarin.
 As such, it is best to speak to your doctor in the first instance.